 - Aren’t I?

-I didn’t think so either until this sermon spoke truth to my heart.
+I didn’t think I had a modern-day Pharisees attitude either until I was truly convicted when this sermon spoke the truth to my heart.

 They thought they didn’t need a Savior, only a King, but Jesus was that, and so much more!